• Free shipping on all orders

 Can Spicy Food Kill Dogs?

-If your dog ate spicy food or chili, the likelihood is they will be just fine, and will experience nothing more than some discomfort and an upset tummy.
-As chilies are not themselves toxic, they are not life-threatening for your pet.
-Other ingredients in spicy food, however, such as onion and garlic are toxic and if your pup eats a lot of them, they could be potentially fatal if left untreated.
+If your dog ate spicy food or chili, the likelihood is they will be just fine and will experience nothing more than some discomfort and an upset tummy.
+As chilis are not themselves toxic, they are not life threatening for your pet.
+Other ingredients in spicy food, however, such as onion and garlic, are toxic, and if your pup eats a lot of them, they could be potentially fatal if left untreated.

 If your dog has only eaten a very small amount of chili or spicy food, then you might not see much of an effect, and it certainly won’t cause them any long-term harm.
 But if your dog has eaten a larger portion of spicy food, then they will experience some short-term discomfort and possibly an upset tummy too.

-If you think your dog has eaten a chili, or any spicy food, then best thing to do is to contact your usual veterinarian for advice, especially if you’re worried about them.
+If you think your dog has eaten a chili or any spicy food, then the best thing to do is to contact your usual veterinarian for advice, especially if you’re worried about them.

 Image Credit: Igor Normann, Shutterstock

-You should always avoid your dog from getting access to chilies or spicy food.
+You should always avoid your dog from getting access to chilis or spicy food.
 If you grow capsicum plants in your garden, make sure they are well out of your dog’s reach!
 Take care when preparing foods that can be potentially harmful to your pet.
-Never leave your pet unattended in the kitchen when there is food on the surfaces, if you drop anything clear it up straight away, and don’t keep the scraps of anything spicy aside for your dog!
+Never leave your pet unattended in the kitchen when there is food on the surfaces,.
+If you drop anything, clear it up straight away, and don’t keep the scraps of anything spicy aside for your dog!

 Divider 5